fema-ffrd/overflow/docs/user-guide/feature-extraction/basins.md

 )
 ```

 The output cell values contain generated basin ID corresponding to their downstream drainage point.
 All cells draining to the same point share the same label.
-Nodata cells (-1) are propogated from the input.
+Nodata cells (-1) are propagated from the input.
 When `all_basins=True` basins draining off map but not to a provided draininge point are also included.
 The provided drainage points will be attributed with their basin IDs and downstream basin IDs.

 ## Drainage Point Snapping